shyambhat/InstagramKit/README.md

-SBInstagramClient
+InstaKit
 ==================

-An Objective C wrapper for the Instagram API in the making.
+A blocks based Objective C wrapper for the Instagram API, in the making.